 Creamy gochujang pasta is my new favorite way to eat pasta!
 It's ready in just 30 minutes, so it's perfect for busy weeknights.
 It tastes a little spicy, a little sweet, a little salty, and so delicious!
 Plus it's super versatile, so you can add your favorite protein or vegetables.

 This gochujang pasta recipe is ready in just 30 minutes, so it's perfect for a quick and easy weeknight lunch or dinner.
-Plus it's insanely creamy without any dairy!
-Full fat coconut milk adds a thick, creamy texture to the sauce.
-And you can add chicken, tofu, ground beef, or meatballs to amp up the protein.
+Plus it's insanely creamy with the full fat coconut milk which thickens the sauce.

 Ingredients and Substitutions